fuchsteufelswild/KingsRaid/README.md

 Observer Pattern is used to implement Companion-Character relationship for commands.

-Various Factories are used to create Weapons, Armors, and Potions dynamically and to create all Types of SkillType and AttackType which is used many times in the game.
+Various Factories are used to create Weapons, Armors, and Potions dynamically and to create all Types of SkillType and AttackType which are used many times in the game.